jshummel/unt-campus-shuttle/README.md

-# CSCE 3444.50 - UNT Campus Shuttle
+# CSCE 3444.503 - UNT Campus Shuttle

-This project involves parsing UNT shuttle timetables to create a GUI application that allows for a user to search for bus route information as well as building a "smart route" based on user-supplied starting location, destination, and current or future time.
+This project involves parsing UNT shuttle timetables to create a GUI application that allows users to search for bus route information and build a "smart route" based on user-supplied starting location, destination, and current or future time.

 ## Program Functionality
-The program parses the `.csv` files and creates a graph data structure for the database.
-It uses this database for route processing.
-Routes can be added/removed based on route availability for the current UNT semester.
+The program parses the `.csv` files and creates a graph data structure for the database, which is used for route processing.
+Users can add or remove routes based on their availability for the current UNT semester.
+The "smart route" functionality calculates the most efficient path between two points considering real-time or future schedules.

 ## Running the Program
-To run the compiled program, run:
+To run the compiled program, follow these steps:
+1. Ensure the _IMAGES and _CSV folders are available in the root directory.
+2. Navigate to the _RELEASE folder.
+3. Execute the program with:
 ```sh
 BusRouteApplication.exe
 ```

-located in the _RELEASE folder. _IMAGES and _CSV folders need to be available in the root folder for the application to execute successfully.
+### Prerequisites
+- Ensure all required `.csv` files are in the _CSV folder.
+- The _IMAGES folder should contain any necessary graphical assets.